 Step 4: Since it is not possible to transfer owner permissions to another account on your Chromebook, resetting your Chromebook to its factory settings will not only erase all data and files, but the accounts linked to your Chromebook as well.

 Follow the next set of instructions to perform a factory reset below:

 Step 1: Make sure your power cord is plugged into your Chromebook.

 Step 3: Restart by pressing and holding Ctrl + Alt + Shift + R. A recovery screen will appear that says, “Reset This Chrome Device.”

 Step 4: In the bottom right corner of your screen, you’ll select Powerwash > Continue.
 After pressing Continue, your Chromebook will start to reset your device and will restart itself multiple times.
 This could take a few minutes.

-Step 5: Once the welcome screen appears, prompting you to sign in to your Google account/ choose your wifi network, you’ll know your device has been reset successfully to factory settings, and will be ready to dispose of or re-sell!
+Step 5: Once the welcome screen appears, prompting you to sign in to your Google account/ choose your WiFi network, you’ll know your device has been reset successfully to factory settings.

-Contact us for more information about how we can help your organization collect and store, recycle or dispose of electronic devices at end-of-life.
-Make sure to connect with us on Facebook, Twitter, Instagram and LinkedIn to learn more about our services and stay up to date with our mission.
+Contact us for more information about how we can help your organization collect and store, recycle or dispose of electronic devices at end-of-life, including Chromebooks.